How Does Harm Reduction Compare to Quitting Cold Turkey?

 Debate #1: Harm Reduction Enables Drug Use

 Many against harm reduction believe it enables drug use by attracting addicts and giving them tools like clean needles to support their addiction.
-These individuals also believe that people who suffer from addiction should quit drugs and alcohol cold turkey, and get help in the form of abstinence-based addiction treatment.
+These individuals also believe that people who suffer from addiction should quit drugs and alcohol cold turkey and get help in the form of abstinence-based addiction treatment.
 Unfortunately, quitting cold turkey is highly difficult for those unable to receive addiction treatment, and can even be life-threatening for some drug users.
 Plus, drug use disorders are already associated with a relatively high relapse rate of between 40 and 60%.

 Debate #2: Harm Reduction Wastes Valuable Resources

 Some believe harm reduction programs consume valuable funds that could otherwise be spent on addiction treatments, prevention, awareness campaigns, and other abstinence-based solutions.
 However, newer evidence reveals that harm reduction programs for drug use can save up to billions on the federal and state levels.
-For instance, researchers found that if California had offered opioid addiction patients the option to undergo MAT instead of being forced through abstinence-based detox, the state would have saved $3.8 billion on health care and incarceration costs.

-How Effective is Harm Reduction?
+How Effective Is Harm Reduction?

 A study conducted on harm reduction for alcohol abuse among college students found that those who participated in the Alcohol Skills Training Program learned how to safely and responsibly drink alcohol, and reduced their intake by between 40 and 50% at a two-year follow-up.
-Another study examined the drinking patterns of homeless people who were addicted to alcohol and placed in either an abstinent housing environment, or an environment in which they could safely drink.
+Another study examined the drinking patterns of people experiencing homelessness who were addicted to alcohol and placed in either an abstinent housing environment or an environment in which they could safely drink.
 Results showed that homeless people placed in non-contingency homes ended up drinking far less alcohol anyway, and saved the government an average of $2,449 per person per month in medical and social service expenses.

 A higher number of harm reductionists in the U.S. are now stocking up on fentanyl test strips to help drug users avoid a deadly overdose.
-Fentanyl test strips can screen drugs like cocaine, crystal meth, and heroin for fentanyl so people know if their drugs have been laced or mixed with this opioid that is up to 50 times stronger than heroin.
+Fentanyl test strips can screen for drugs like cocaine, crystal meth, and heroin for fentanyl so people know if their drugs have been laced or mixed with this opioid that is up to 50 times stronger than heroin.
 A recent study found that when people learned their drugs contained fentanyl, 70% of those individuals modified their drug use behavior by using the drugs more slowly, using the drugs with people who had naloxone, or not using the drugs at all to prevent an overdose.

 How Does Harm Reduction Compare to Quitting Cold Turkey?